 5 April 2007

-Prof. Natalie Zemon Davis
+Prof. Natalie Zemon Davis, University of Toronto

 “Trickster Travels: Leo Africanus Between Worlds”